dialog-systems-class/dialog-systems-class.github.io/index.md

   * write a two page overview of the project and a 5 minute presentation

 * Project checkpoint 2 - due ~ April 16th
-   * modify first document to 4 pages with initial results, another 10 minute presentation, and first demo
+   * modify first document to 4 pages with initial results and another 5 minute presentation

 * Final project paper submission - due ~ April 28th
    * submit 6 page paper - for open review